You're Invited to Our Annual Meeting on April 18, 2023! Learn More

 A HELOC is typically structured as a line of credit that you can draw on as needed during a set period of time, called the draw period.
 During the draw period, you can borrow as much or as little as you need, up to your credit limit, and make payments on the amount you borrow.

-In contrast, a home equity loan is a one-time lump sum loan that is repaid in fixed monthly installments over a set period of time.
+In contrast, a home equity loan is a one-time lump sum loan repaid in fixed monthly installments over a set period.

 Fees